 The UW Seattle EOC is supported by and connected to Unit Response Centers (URCs) located in the administrative headquarters of major organizational and operations units.
 URCs transmit emergency impact reports to the EOC, and in some cases, provide emergency response services and relay emergency information and instruction to their constituents.

-For additional information, contact the UW Emergency Management Office:
+For additional information, contact UWEM:

-In addition, the following specific web pages are available:
+The following specific websites are also available:

-October 1986; December 15, 2003.
+October 1986; December 15, 2003; November 5, 2013.

 For related information, see: